dennisvdang/QA-Retrieval-System/README.md

 - [`notebooks/qa_system.ipynb`](notebooks/qa_system.ipynb): This Jupyter Notebook contains the majority of the code used in the project, including data cleaning, query generation using OLLaMA, significance testing, Bayesian optimization, and fine-tuning of the selected model.

 - [`docs/`](docs/): The "docs" folder contains the following important documents:
-  - [`Capstone_Final_Report.pdf`](docs/Capstone_Final_Report.pdf): The final report for the capstone project, detailing the project's objectives, methodology, results, and conclusions.
+  - [`Capstone_Final_Report.pdf`](docs/Capstone_Final_Report.pdf): The final report for this capstone project, detailing the project's objectives, methodology, results, and conclusions.
   - [`Capstone_3_Presentation.pptx`](docs/Capstone_3_Presentation.pptx): The PowerPoint slides used for the capstone project presentation.
   - [`Capstone_3_Presentation.pdf`](docs/Capstone_3_Presentation.pdf): A PDF version of the capstone project presentation slides.
+  - [`Project Proposal.docx`](docs/Project_Proposal.docx): The initial project proposal document, outlining the project's objectives and intended deliverables.

 - [`images/`](images/): The "images" folder contains various plots and charts generated throughout the project.